 The term maror refers to the bitter herbs that are eaten during Passover.
 They are served as part of the Seder along with other traditional food offerings, such as lamb and unleavened bread in the form of matzoh.
 The word maror itself is Hebrew for bitter.

-Passover, or Pesach in Hebrew, is one of the mostly widely celebrated of the Jewish holidays.
+Passover, or Pesach in Hebrew, is one of the most widely celebrated of the Jewish holidays.
 It takes place in spring, on the 15th day of the Hebrew month of Nisan and continues for seven days.
 The holiday commemorates the Jewish people's freedom from enslavement in ancient Egypt.
 In the Hebrew Bible story of the exodus, God helped them escape by inflicting ten plagues on the Egyptians before the Pharoah agreed to release them.
 The worst of the plagues was the death of the first born in each house.
 But the Israelites were told to mark their doors with the blood of a slaughtered spring lamb so that the plague would pass over their homes.
 This is the origin of the holiday's name, Passover.
 Moses then parted the Red Sea and led the Israelites out of Egypt in approximately 1300 BCE.

 The Symbolism of the Seder Plate